 College is definitely something you will learn a lot from.
-As a freshman, it can be overwhelming—the constant interaction with your roommate, new clubs and new people, brand new environment; also, sleepless nights, tiring classes, and strict professors.
+Incoming freshmen can feel overwhelmed—the constant interaction with your roommate, new clubs and new people, a brand new environment; also, sleepless nights, tiring classes, and strict professors.
 On the other hand, the awesome activities and entertaining parties will get your mind off all that.

-The transition from high-school to college life is challenging for many students.
+The transition from high school to college life is challenging for many students.
 There is a lot of stress accumulated during the semester, and the strenuous class projects and assignments are not easy either.
 While some students do great at accommodating to the new life, there are others who have a hard time getting used to it.
-If you are between the latter, here are some tips on how to get the best out of your freshman year.
+If you are between the latter, here is some advice for incoming freshmen on how to get the best out of your first year.
 Smile, you got this!

 Read, Read, Read